 He has also kindly agreed to do a one on one interview with me, so look for that here on the site at the end of my test period.

 It’s suggested that you take an IQ or SAT type of test to get a current baseline before beginning the training.
-I took an IQ test this morning and scored very much the same as I did when I was professionally evaluated as a child.
+I took a free IQ test online this morning and scored very much the same as I did when I was professionally evaluated as a child.
 I’m not too keen on my exact score being published, but I will disclose that I am a member of MENSA and while I don’t have Einstein’s IQ, I do alright.
 (OK.
 I have no sense of direction and I fully admit to that.)

 I began the 19 day training period this morning.
 I will be editing this post with daily updates of my thoughts and progress.